 Funds may only be used for direct fares to and from the field, plus on-field travel, living and ministry expenses.
 Additional stops for sightseeing and shopping are personal expenses.
 In accordance with IRS rules, only locations of invitation for official ministry or required stopover points (due to air travel schedule) will be considered legitimate for financial reimbursement from the account.
 A travel reimbursement or advance will be made only after official approval of trip and only as funds are available in the account.

 Upon completion of the overseas ministry trip, the minister using missions funds is required to submit to AGWM a complete financial report to be kept on file for review by the General Council auditor and, if required, by the IRS.
-An “Expense Report” form is provided by the STMA specialist in the Personnel and Member Care office.
+An “Expense Report” form is provided by the STMA specialist in the Mobilization & Development office.

 Out-of-pocket expenses incurred in providing volunteer services on behalf of the AGWM may be considered contributions, to be reported on Schedule A of one’s personal tax return, based on the instructions of the Internal Revenue Service.
 The minister should consult IRS publications or a competent tax preparer concerning the method and appropriate records needed to utilize this potential deduction.
 No receipt is issued by AGWM for unreimbursed, out-of-pocket expenses.